 First parameter - class name.
+In this case, it corresponds to the class name we've just registered.
 Second is the name of the window.
 This string user will see at the window header.
 Next one is the style.
 WS_OVERLAPPEDWINDOW tells that window will have a caption, maximize/minimize buttons, system menu, and a border.

 Four numbers tell the position of the top left corner of the window and width and height.

 Then there are two null pointers.
 First stands for a handler of a parent window - in our case the window doesn't have a parent.
 Second is for menu handler - our window doesn't have it too.